Submitting a claim to SNCB

 Claiming additional expenses

-If possible, please try to claim via your travel insurance company first.
+You should always claim via your travel insurance company first, if you have coverage.
 SNCB will only consider (but not guarantee) refunds for unavoidable expenses incurred as a direct result of their delayed or cancelled train.
 For example:

 SNCB will not cover any other expenses.

 Making a claim

 If you need to make a claim for additional expenses, you should add a short explanation and attach supporting documents to your claim.